Wall Street Analyst Downgrade IAMGOLD Corporation [IAG]. What else is Wall St. saying

 Stifel have made an estimate for IAMGOLD Corporation shares, keeping their opinion on the stock as Sell, with their previous recommendation back on May 05, 2022.
 The new note on the price target was released on May 05, 2022, representing the official price target for IAMGOLD Corporation stock.
 Previously, the target price had yet another drop from $3 to $2.25, while Raymond James kept a Underperform rating on IAG stock.
 On May 04, 2022, analysts decreased their price target for IAG shares from 3.50 to 2.50.

-IAMGOLD Corporation [IAG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.79.
-With this latest performance, IAG shares dropped by -21.99% in over the last four-week period, additionally sinking by -29.49% over the last 6 months – not to mention a drop of -40.70% in the past year of trading.
+IAMGOLD Corporation [IAG] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -3.54.
+With this latest performance, IAG shares gained by 4.81% in over the last four-week period, additionally sinking by -24.04% over the last 6 months – not to mention a drop of -41.08% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and IAMGOLD Corporation [IAG] shares currently have an operating margin of -7.69 and a Gross Margin at -3.94.
 IAMGOLD Corporation’s Net Margin is presently recorded at -22.02.